suse-edge/charts/README.md

 | [KubeVirt Dashboard Extension](charts/kubevirt-dashboard-extension) | KubeVirt extension for Rancher Dashboard                                                                                      |
 | [Metal<sup>3</sup>](charts/metal3)                                  | All of The Dependencies to Deploy Metal<sup>3</sup>                                                                           |
 | [MetalLB](charts/metallb)                                           | A network load-balancer implementation for Kubernetes using standard routing protocols                                        |
+| [Rancher Turtles](charts/rancher-turtles)                           | A wrapper for the Rancher Turtles chart which applies specific versions/image/configuration

 </div>